jpegy-xyz/basement/03_firend.tech/friend_tech.md

 - App activity
   - this could also be a slight multiplier for other point metrics
 - Using invite codes
+  - if you don't have anyone to share them with, post them on twitter with a burner account
 - Holding keys
   - weighted by key values